-Using Microsoft® Windows® System Restore
+Using System Restore

-The Microsoft® Windows® XP operating system provides a System Restore utility that allows you to return your computer to an earlier operating state if changes to the computer's hardware or software (including new hardware or program installations) or system settings have left the computer in an undesirable operating state.
-You can also undo the last system restore.
+The Microsoft® Windows® XP operating system provides System Restore to allow you to return your computer to an earlier operating state (without affecting data files) if changes to the hardware, software, or other system settings have left the computer in an undesirable operating state.
+See Windows Help for information on using System Restore.